Thertzlor/Revenant/wiki/Profile_Overview.md

 ```
 If a profile extends multiple other profiles, the parent profiles are loaded in the order of the `extends` list, and each time the standard inheritance logic is applied, meaning that the above example behaves identical to the aforementined ProfileC extending ProfileB extending ProfileA example, even though ProfileB has no `extends` option set.

-This is a very flexible inheritance option, as choosing in which way the macros are overridden in each profile can be adjusted simply alering the order of the list without needing to update the files of the other profiles at all.
+This is a very flexible inheritance option, as choosing in which way the macros are overridden in each profile can be adjusted simply by altering the order of the list without needing to update the files of the other profiles at all.

 ## Macro Name Resolution
 When multiple profiles are merged together during inheritance it is possible to end up with multiple macros with the same name on different profiles.
-Since there are several functionalities like link and control macros that target other macros by
+Since there are several functionalities like link and control macros that target other macros by name it can be important to understand how such naming conflicts are resolved.

 When a Revenant checks for a reference macros it does two things: First it checks if there is a macro with the referenced name defined in the scope of the current profile.
-If none is found Revenant checks if *any* profile contains a macro with the referenced name, working backwards from the highest macro in the inheritance chain down to the first.
+If none is found Revenant checks if *any* profile contains a macro with the referenced name, working backwards from the highest profile in the inheritance chain down to the first.

 Let's illustrate this with a few examples: